Elvis-Ngwesse/argoCD-gitOps-casandra/argo-cd.md

 ## 🚀 Deploy with Argo CD
 - Argo will auto-sync your manifests and deploy the app.

 # 🛡️ Verify
 - kubectl get pods
-- kubectl get svc argocd-app
+- kubectl get svc argocd-server -n argocd

 ## 🔑 Use minikube service argocd-app to access the app.
 - 🔄 Make a Code Change